Bliksempie/fractured-world/chronicles/014-the-new-world.md

 Before the collapse, salvage vaults were government fallback sites, corporate black vaults, or sealed prepper tombs meant to outlast any disaster.
 Some still remain locked — sealed by biometric failsafes, radiation fields, or fungal overgrowth.
 Others have cracked open, spilling secrets into the dust.

-<blockquote>"We built bunkers to preserve the future.
-We forgot we had to survive to open them."</blockquote>
+> "We built bunkers to preserve the future.
+We forgot we had to survive to open them."

 - High-stakes loot zones.
 Extremely rare and heavily guarded or condition-gated.
 - May offer **powerful trades**, story-altering relics, or deep lore fragments.